LagoVista/docs/Deployment/Host.md

 title: Host
 keywords: deployment, host, solution

-status: new
+status: inprocess
 created: 20170922
 updated: 20170922
-createdby: Kevin D. Wolf
+createdby: bytemaster-0xff
-updatedby: Kevin D. Wolf
+updatedby: bytemaster-0xff
 ---
 [Home](../Index.md) > [Deployment](Index.md)

 # Host

-A host is a single or collection of compute resources that have been created to manage our IoT application.
+A **Host** is a single or collection of compute resources that have been created to manage our IoT application.
+A **Host** is the runtime that runs your [instance](Instance.md)

+...more details coming soon...